Old Abe: Postbellum

 After Wisconsin took possession of Old Abe, state officials classified him as a "War Relic" and created an "Eagle Department" in the Capitol building, which included a two-room "apartment," a custom bathtub for the eagle, and a caretaker.
-Later John Hill served in this capacity.
+Later, John Hill served as a caretaker.
+Eigg-native Captain Angus R. McDonald, the hero of the Battle of Fort Blakeley and Scottish-American descended from Somerled, King Robert the Bruce, and the Chiefs of Clan MacDonald of Clanranald, and last direct descendant of iconic Scottish Gaelic war poet Alasdair Mac Mhaighstir Alasdair, also served as Old Abe's paid caretaker.

 Old Abe became a nationally known celebrity, whose presence at events was requested by individuals and organizations from the state and the country.
 Old Abe appeared at the 1876 Centennial Exposition in Philadelphia, Pennsylvania and the 1880 Grand Army of the Republic National Convention.
 Other events were fundraisers for charities, which included: the 1865 Northwest Sanitary Fair in Illinois, Soldiers' Home Fair, Soldier's Orphan's Home, Harvey Hospital, and Ladies Aid Society of Chippewa Falls.

 In February 1881, a small fire broke out in the basement of the Capitol.
 After Old Abe raised an alarm, the fire was quickly put out.
 However, the eagle inhaled a large amount of thick black smoke, and about a month later, lost strength and began to decline.
 On March 26, 1881, in spite of the efforts of numerous doctors, Old Abe died in the arms of caretaker George Gilles.